Ishrat Fatima (footballer)

-Ishrat Fatima is a retired Pakistani footballer who was the first captain of Pakistan women's national football team.
+Ishrat Fatima is a retired Pakistani footballer who was the first captain of the Pakistan women's national football team.
 A midfielder, she led the team at the inaugural edition of the South Asian Games women's football tournament held in Dhaka, Bangladesh in early 2010.

 Career

 Domestic

 In the National Women's Championships, Fatima represented Sports Sciences Department of the University of Punjab.